- Philip Lott and Tobias Röttger, Townhall Dispatch: A Social Future? Inequality and Cities in the Transatlantic Context, March 2023

 - Valeska Esch and Carina Kempf, EU Enlargement and Regional Cooperation – Identifying the Next Steps, in: Aspen Institute Germany, 2015

 - Valeska Esch and Julian Kabus; EU Enlargement – Between Conditionality, Progress, and Enlargement Fatigue; in: Aspen Institute Germany; 2014

 Our Podcast America’s Choice

 “America’s Choice – Der USA-Podcast” is a German-language podcast on U.S. politics, co-produced by the Aspen Institute Germany and the Atlantik-Brücke.
 The podcast addresses political developments in the United States, the Biden administration‘s domestic and foreign policy priorities, and the implications for transatlantic relations.
 It is co-hosted by Dr. Stormy-Annika Mildner, Executive Director of the Aspen Germany, and Julia Friedlander, Executive Director of the Atlantik-Brücke.
 In each episode, they speak with select experts about the latest developments on the other side of the Atlantic.
 The podcast is available on Spotify, Apple Podcasts, and other platforms.

-With Cecilie Rohwedder, Contributor to the Wall Street Journal (WSJ) and Dr. Johannes Thimm, Deputy Director of the Americas Research Group at the German Institute for International and Security Affairs (SWP) in Berlin (September 22, 2022).
+With Cecilie Rohwedder, Contributor, Wall Street Journal (WSJ), and Dr. Johannes Thimm, Deputy Head of Research Division ‘The Americas’, German Institute for International and Security Affairs (SWP) (September 22, 2022).

 With Dr. Sonja Thielges, Research Group Leader at the Institute for Advanced Sustainability Studies (IASS), and Dr. Guntram Wolff, Director and CEO of the German Council on Foreign Relations (DGAP) (August 24, 2022).